20 Dog Body Language And Behaviors That Every Pet Lovers Should Know

 5. Lip Licking

-Dogs may lick their lips when they are feeling uncomfortable or nervous in certain situations, such as during a visit to the veterinarian or when meeting new people or animals.
-It can also be a displacement behavior when they are conflicted or unsure about how to react to a particular situation.
-Additionally, dogs may lick their lips as a way of showing submission or appeasement to assert dominance or avoid conflict.
+They also do so when they are apprehensive or anxious, such as at the vet or around new people or animals.
+It can also be considered a displacement behavior when they are confused or not sure how to react to a given situation.

 6. Erect Ears